NTSB investigates American Airlines flight tipped by wind

 The National Transportation Safety Board said Wednesday that it is investigating the April 10 incident with help from the Federal Aviation Administration, American, and the union for the airline’s pilots.

+The safety board said a team of six would investigate the incident, including experts in aircraft recorders, flight operations and performance.
+The board said it did not plan to send investigators to the airport but that could change if needed.

-On a recording by LiveATC.net, one of the pilots is heard telling air traffic controllers that the plane banked sharply to the left during takeoff, apparently from a strong crosswind.
+On a recording by LiveATC.net, one of the pilots on American Airlines Flight 300 is heard telling air traffic controllers that the plane banked sharply — 45 degrees — to the left during takeoff, apparently from a strong crosswind.

+The pilots requested permission to return to JFK, where they landed and taxied to the gate without incident, according to a spokesman for American Airlines.

-American says there were 102 passengers and eight crew members on the Airbus A321 jet.
+American said there were 102 passengers and eight crew members on the Airbus A321 jet.

+After the plane landed, workers discovered damage to the left wing, according to an FAA spokeswoman.

+Pilots usually prefer to take off into the wind, but there are techniques used to adjust wing surfaces for crosswind takeoffs, according to an FAA handbook.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.